hbmahida/CS-348-Group-Project-S25/README.md

 - Users can click "Details" to view individual agent's listings.

 ### Trigger based host notification system
+- Users can add new listings through the "Add Listing" page
+- When a listing is added, the database automatically triggers notifications
+- Users can view all notifications on the "Host Notifications" page
+- Users can mark notifications as read by clicking the "Mark as Read" button
+- The system shows both "LISTING_ADDED" (confirmation) and "NEW_COMPETITION" (alert) notifications

 ### Intelligent recommendation system
 - Click on ‘Recommendations’ in the sidebar.